 The plugin classifies targets during discovery to ensure context-appropriate behavior:

 - Panes: Workspace leaf content.
-Activating focuses the pane.
+Activating (

-- Tabs: Workspace tab headers.
+f) focuses the pane.
+Opening new (F) duplicates the pane into a new tab. - Tabs: Workspace tab headers.
 Can be closed via

 df. - Links: Wikilinks, Markdown links, and external URLs.
 Opened via Obsidian’s internal link resolver.